-- recognize that they bear the primary responsibility for the successful completion of their degree; - complete all tasks assigned by the department, including teaching, grading, and other assistantship responsibilities; - know the policies governing graduate studies in the department and the graduate school and take responsibility for meeting departmental and graduate school deadlines; - be proactive in communicating with the advisor and research committee about progress and challenges associated with research and program trajectory; - recognize that in addition to their role as a student, they have rights and responsibilities as employees of the university, and expect that these are clearly conveyed to them; - clearly communicate with their advisor(s) regarding their career preferences and any changes to them during the course of their program; - be proactive about improving research skills, including written and oral presentation; - be proactive about teaching professionalization and preparation through exploring workshops and training opportunities; - seek out appropriate professional service opportunities and take advantage of career planning support in the Walter Center for Career Achievement; - participate actively in departmental activities such as colloquia, brown-bags, reading groups, etc.; - seek mentoring and support resources beyond their faculty advisor(s), including other faculty members and peers as well as individuals external to the university; - inform faculty advisors of potential and/or existing conflicts and work toward their resolution, following departmental guidelines; - obtain outside help from ombudsmen, graduate chairs, or other faculty if conflicts arise with their advisor: - be aware that if they feel compelled to change advisors or research direction, they have options and should consult with their advisor, other mentors, or department officers, recognizing that such options may include changing programs; - always act in an ethical, professional, and courteous manner toward other students, staff, and faculty, respecting the value of their time and responsibilities.
+- recognize that they bear the primary responsibility for the successful completion of their degree; hence, students should ask for meetings with their advisor (as needed, regularly, weekly, etc.) and committee members (as needed); students also are responsible for contents of the EEB Grad Guide (handbook) and must read all emails concerning program requirements, etc., from the EEB GPD, the Grad Office/Advisor, and the Biology DGS - complete all tasks assigned by the department, including teaching, grading, and other assistantship responsibilities; - know the policies governing graduate studies in the department and the graduate school and take responsibility for meeting departmental and graduate school deadlines; - be proactive in communicating with the advisor and research committee about progress and challenges associated with research and program trajectory; - recognize that in addition to their role as a student, they have rights and responsibilities as employees of the university, and expect that these are clearly conveyed to them; - clearly communicate with their advisor(s) regarding their career preferences and any changes to them during the course of their program; - be proactive about improving research skills, including written and oral presentation; - be proactive about teaching professionalization and preparation through exploring workshops and training opportunities; - seek out appropriate professional service opportunities and take advantage of career planning support in the Walter Center for Career Achievement; - participate actively in departmental activities such as colloquia, brown-bags, reading groups, journal clubs, etc.: - seek mentoring and support resources beyond their faculty advisor(s), including other faculty members and peers as well as individuals external to the university; - inform faculty advisors of potential and/or existing conflicts and work toward their resolution, following departmental guidelines; - obtain outside help from ombudsmen, graduate chairs, or other faculty if conflicts arise with their advisor; - be aware that if they feel compelled to change advisors or research direction, they have options and should consult with their advisor, other mentors, or department officers, recognizing that such options may include changing programs;

-Departments and Programs will:
+• always act in an ethical, professional, and courteous manner toward other students, staff, and faculty, respecting the value of their time and responsibilities.

-• provide students with up-to-date information that includes policies, practices, resources, degree requirements, and expectations for progress;
+Departments (Biology) and Programs (EEB) will:

-- assist students with selection of their advisors as needed, providing general guidance on expectations for effective mentoring; - ensure that all students have a faculty member with responsibility for advising them; - proactively monitor graduate student progress toward their degrees and professional development, including mentoring meetings, committee meetings, exam completions, and other benchmarks toward the degree.
+- provide students with up-to-date information that includes policies, practices, resources, degree requirements, and expectations for progress; - assist students with selection of their advisors as needed, providing general guidance on expectations for effective mentoring; - ensure that all students have a faculty member with responsibility for advising them; - proactively monitor graduate student progress toward their degrees and professional development, including mentoring meetings, committee meetings, exam completions, and other benchmarks toward the degree.
 Opportunities should be provided to examine the effectiveness of the student-advisor relationship and offer advice on addressing issues that arise. - provide students and faculty with contacts, resources, and a clear process for potential conflict resolution (e.g., ombudsperson, director of graduate studies, or department head).
-Interdisciplinary programs are responsible for coordinating among the home departments of faculty and students. - assist students who wish to change advisors or research groups in identifying new advisors within the department or program who are receptive to accepting the student, and advising the student on options should no placement be found; - provide appropriate infrastructure to allow students to complete their education and research in a timely and productive manner; - provide opportunities for professional development that will be relevant to students seeking careers outside academia and/or their research discipline; - promote an environment that is intellectually stimulating, safe, and free of harassment; - provide students with contacts for campus resources that promote health and wellness; - incorporate these guidelines and recommendations into their departmental policies or handbooks and actively promote their observance.
+EEB students can see the "How to get help" document describing all of this. - assist students who wish to change advisors or research groups in identifying new advisors within the department or program who are receptive to accepting the student, and advising the student on options should no placement be found; - provide appropriate infrastructure to allow students to complete their education and research in a timely and productive manner; - provide opportunities for professional development that will be relevant to students seeking careers outside academia and/or their research discipline; - promote an environment that is intellectually stimulating, safe, and free of harassment; - provide students with contacts for campus resources that promote health and wellness; - incorporate these guidelines and recommendations into their departmental policies or handbooks and actively promote their observance.